cyberark/conjur-puppet/examples/puppetmaster/vagrant/README.md

   powershell commands or scripts remotely on the VM guest.
 (The `vagrant powershell` command makes use of Windows Remote Management, or WinRM, running on the VM.
 SSH is not enabled on Windows VMs by default).
-- The service for the Puppet server is exposed to the Windows VM via random host ports.
+- The services for the Puppet server and the Conjur server are exposed to the Windows VM via random host ports.
-- The service for the Conjur server is exposed to the Windows VM via a static host port (8443 at this time) due to the fact that internal and external compose ports must match to be able to allow puppetserver to correctly connect to Conjur.

 ## Setting Up